14AwooTard88/4Pass-OCR/README.md

 # 4chan Captcha Bypass (OCR)

 This repo only contains OCR.
+For cleaning/spliting or scraping/posting please refer to the 'Related' section

 ![Imgur](https://i.imgur.com/VWvyWuh.png)